 H&B Côtes de Provence Rosé

-Grapes for H&B’s rosé are selected from the cooler parts of the upper Provence vineyards.
-The higher altitudes also allow a full maturity without excessive sugar, therefore lower in alcohol content.
+Grapes for H&B’s rosé are selected from the cooler parts of the upper Provence vineyards where the oak and olive tree forests protect the vines that are planted in the clay-limestone soils.
+The higher altitudes also allow a full maturity without excessive sugars (and therefore alcoholic degree in the finished wines).

-Vines are harvested at night between 3.00am and 9.00am in order to avoid oxidation and to preserve all of the fresh characteristics of the terroir and varietal.
-Grenache and Syrah are macerated together so that their personalities and qualities intermingle.
+Grapes are harvested at night between 3.00am and 9.00am in order to avoid oxidation and to preserve all of the fresh characteristics of the terroir and varietal.
+Grenache and Syrah are macerated together so that their personalities and qualities intermingle, for H&B the reductive character of Syrah balances beautifully with the oxidative natural character of Grenache.

 About the Producer